What are the role and power of WIP limits in Kanban management?

 Kanban and Scrum Methodologies

-Despite the popular misconceptions, Kanban vs Scrum is not interchangeable system.
+Despite popular misconceptions, Kanban vs. Scrum is not a true confrontation.
 They are not opposed to one another as well.
 You can use these Agile project management methods together, even if they have clear differences.
-You may apply WIP limits in either Kanban or Scrum, or even in Scrumban (do not confuse with Kanplan) – a workflow that implements both Agile approaches.
+You may apply WIP limits in either Kanban or Scrum, or even in Scrumban (do not confuse with Kanplan), a workflow that implements both Agile approaches.